Aquaculture farmers manage the breeding, raising and harvesting of fish and shellfish for commercial purposes in marine or freshwater farms.

 - work outdoors.

-Aquaculture farmers, especially mussel farmers, must be reasonably fit and strong as the job can involve heavy lifting.
+Aquaculture farmers need to be reasonably fit and strong as the job can involve heavy lifting.
 They also need to be comfortable working on water.

 Aquaculture farmers who work as skippers should also have normal colour vision to meet Maritime New Zealand requirements.